 3. Matcha Health Benefits

-Matcha green tea is also known for having a powerful compound known as Epigallocatechin gallate, or EGCG.
-EGCG is an antioxidant that has strong anti-carcinogenic, anti-microbial, and anti-inflammatory properties.
-A common belief is that it can help reduce inflammation, aid weight loss, as well as help prevent brain and heart disease.
-Out of all tea types, the most significant amounts of EGCG are found in matcha, gyokuro, and certain kinds of white tea
+Matcha also contains high levels of EGCG – an antioxidant with strong anti-carcinogenic, antimicrobial, and anti-inflammatory properties.
+A common belief is that it can help reduce inflammation and help prevent brain and heart disease.
+Out of all tea types, the most significant amounts of EGCG are found in matcha, gyokuro, and certain kinds of white tea.

 4. Matcha Caffeine Content

-Matcha has the highest caffeine content of all teas.
-This is because the tea leaf is not infused, but rather the whole powder is dissolved in the water.
+Matcha's caffeine content is often higher than that of other teas.
+This is because the tea leaves are not infused; instead, the whole powder is dissolved in the water.
 So naturally, we are consuming all the caffeine and energy the tea leaf has to give.

 The good news is that the caffeine content of a cup of matcha is generally still about half of the caffeine you’d get from a cup of coffee.
 Plus, no post-coffee caffeine crash!